 As a child, I always had this vision of going to Africa and experiencing wild animals in their natural habitat.
 I could see myself wearing a pith hat and boots in an open vehicle as untamed Africa unfolded in front of me.
 Today I am more likely to wear a Tilley hat, flip flops and a long-sleeved shirt while on safari in Africa, but the experience is still one of wonder and magic moments that I envisioned as a young boy.

 Often when people think of Africa, which is a continent by the way and not a country, (You’d be surprised how many people believe it is a country) their mind goes to stories of Ebola, Malaria and starving children with distended stomachs.
 As we all know American media feeds us negative stories at a rapid-fire rate and I wanted to dispel some of those ideas and give you a background on what I have experienced by taking tour groups to Tanzania for Shutter Tours.

 The Cost of a Safari

 There are budget safari companies that can get your daily cost down to much less.
-Our per day price is a bit over $550, but I would caution against using deeply discounted tours.
+Our per day price is less than $600 a day, but I would caution against using deeply discounted tours.
 When you are taking a trip of a lifetime, the additional cost to ensure a good experience is worth it in my mind.

 Are the Vehicles Overcrowded?

 One example of why you might not want to take a discounted safari.
 I have counted as many as eight people crammed into a Landcruiser with these budget companies, and there is no room to move around.
 When everyone tries to move from one side of the vehicle to the other to view wildlife, it can make for an exhausting safari experience.
 Our requirement while on safari is no more than four guests per vehicle, to make sure everyone has a window seat.